TheodoreChu/append-editor/README.md

 ## Printing

 Printing and saving to PDF are available on the desktop and web apps.
-On Windows, the feature works best on a Chromium browser (e.g., Google Chrome or the latest Microsoft Edge) because you can choose to add Background Images.
-Links in saved PDFs are currently not clickable.
+On Windows, the feature works best on a Chromium browser (e.g., Google Chrome or the latest Microsoft Edge) because you add Background Images.
+To make your links clickable in the PDF, click **Save to PDF** instead of "Microsoft Print to PDF" when choosing your printer.

 ## Development